In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

 Compared to the average price of a full-size stroller, the joggers are a good value with impressive performance for maneuverability, adequate storage, giant canopies, and other features parents want, making almost any award winner a great deal for running and more.
 However, if your budget is tight, the Baby Trend Expedition offers acceptable performance with many features for a wallet-friendly list price.
-We don't think it is the best for serious runners, given the lack of running features, but the impressively low cost will leave you smiling.
+However, we don't think it is the best for serious runners, given the lack of running features, but the impressively low cost will leave you smiling if you only run occasionally.

 jogging stroller - we tested each stroller for run-ability in multiple tests, including...